deta/cloud-docs/docs/Lib.md

 ---
 id: lib
-title: Library
+title: Deta Library
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Deta Library provides methods which make it very simple to interact with any [Base you create]().

-The Deta Library can be installed for both the Python and Node.js runtimes.
+The Deta library is the easiest way to store and retrieve data from your Deta Base.
+Currently we only support JavaScript (Node + Browser) and Python 3.
+[Drop us a line](#) if you want us to support your favorite language.

 ## Installing the Deta Library

 First, install the Deta library in your project's directory.

 <Tabs
-  defaultValue="py"
+  defaultValue="js"
   values={[
     { label: 'JavaScript', value: 'js', },
     { label: 'Python', value: 'py', },